City Comparison

 Schools

-Rockville leads on school quality with a 85% average pass rate (rated Excellent) compared to 81% in Lorton.
-Top schools in Lorton include South County High School and Hayfield Secondary School.
-In Rockville, families look to Richard Montgomery High School and Thomas S. Wootton High School.
+Lorton has a 81% average SOL pass rate; Rockville has 85% (2024 state assessment data).
+Public schools in Lorton include South County High School and Hayfield Secondary School; in Rockville, Richard Montgomery High School and Thomas S. Wootton High School.
 See Lorton schools | See Rockville schools

 Lorton